-- Darby Thompson Shelton — 52, died Monday, Dec.
-6, 2010, at her home in Water Valley.
-Services will be held at 1 p.m.
-Wednesday in the Henry Chapel of Seven Oaks Funeral Home in Water Valley.
-Burial will follow at Tabernacle Cemetery.
-Visitation will be from 4 to 6 this evening at the funeral home.
+- Cecelia Morgan McCain — 47, of Pope died at her home Tuesday, Jan.
+18, 2011.
+Services will be held at 2 p.m.
+Saturday in the Henry Chapel at Seven Oaks Funeral Home in Water Valley.
+Burial will follow in Yocona Cemetery in Taylor.
+Visitation will be held for two hours prior to the service.